 Strengthening global biological security

 Biological threats know no boundaries.
-Canada’s Weapons Threat Reduction Program supports partner countries and organizations to better prevent, detect and respond to all manner of biological threats.
+Canada’s WTRP supports partner countries and organizations to better prevent, detect and respond to all manner of biological threats, whether natural, accidental or deliberate.
 Our work is guided by the Biosecurity Deliverables of the G7-led Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, which aim to:

 - Secure and account for materials that represent biological proliferation risks